![]() |

 | 2141 Granite Street, Oak Bay, built in 1912, colonial bungalow for A.O.
 Campbell |

-The use of Tudor boards was standard practice back in 1913, imparting feelings of familiarity to a largely British clientele who had the resources to commission architect-designed homes.
+The use of Tudor boards was standard practice back in 1913, imparting feelings of familiarity to a largely British clientele with the resources to commission architect-designed homes.
 These architects strove to incorporate a smattering of Tudor details into structures that were otherwise thoroughly modern in layout and equipment.
-Savage's use of a limited palette of these details for his own house thus nods in the same direction.
-Hence, the Tudor boards he employed in the cross-gables along the frontage are obviously not meant to be read as authentic half-timbering (reflecting a precise method of using oak planks in the construction of buildings) but were used rather as a device to panelize gable space in a manner that is not inconsistent with Tudor.
+Savage's use of a limited palette of such details for his own house thus nods in the same direction.
+Hence, the Tudor boards he used in the cross-gables on the frontage are obviously not meant to be taken as authentic half-timbering (which reflected a particular method of using oak planks in the construction of buildings) but were used as a device to panelize gable space in a way not inconsistent with Tudor.

 ![]() |